JiscSD/rdss-pure-adaptor/README.md

 The RDSS Pure Adaptor is a per-institution adaptor for installations of the [Pure research information system](https://www.elsevier.com/solutions/pure).

-The adaptor periodically polls the `datasets` endpoint of a Pure installation, fetching new and modified datasets, and relaying these datasets on to the Jisc Research Data Shared Service (RDSS).
+The adaptor periodically polls the `datasets/` endpoint of a Pure installation, fetching new and modified datasets, and relaying these datasets on to the Jisc Research Data Shared Service (RDSS).

 At present the RDSS Pure Adaptor can interact with version 5.9 of the Pure API, but is designed to easily accommodate interaction with other versions of the API in future.